Patronicity Resources Logo

 Patronicity: What is your role in the community?

-Diana: I am Latina and I live In Middletown, Connecticut.
+Diana: I am Latina, and I live In Middletown, Connecticut.
 I'm a resident and the parent of a public school student.
 I advocate for community access and youth leadership.
 As an organizer, my role is to create opportunities for my Middletown people to succeed at improving our community.
 I am a beekeeper and business owner, and probably ten other things.
 Nobody has one role in any community.

 In my position as the Project Manager for Cultivating Justice and Associate Director at Wesleyan’s Jewett Center for Community Partnerships, I use education, arts and crafts to nurture young people’s passion and interest in sustainability and community leadership.